Contents

 5. 5.
 Luggage Delay

-This blog post discusses the preparations and immigration experience for my parents and brother’s trip to the USA.
+This blog discusses the preparations and entry experiences of my parents and younger brother’s trip to the U.S.

 Travel Insurance